NHL training camps open with sense of urgency

 “There’s so many things that you want to touch on, and the time is limited,” Laviolette said after the first on-ice session Monday.
 “It’s almost like fear when you get home that maybe you didn’t get everything done or you didn’t get in what you were supposed to get done.”

 While the seven teams that didn’t make the playoffs got a few days’ head start, everyone will be in the same grind when the season begins Jan.
-13. After completing last season in quarantined bubbles, hockey will open the season with the pandemic still raging for a 56-game regular season scheduled to run until May 8.
+13. After completing last season in quarantined bubbles, hockey will open the season with the coronavirus pandemic still raging for a 56-game regular season scheduled to run until May 8.

 “You get a fresh start,” said Jeff Skinner of the Buffalo Sabres, who haven’t played a game since March.
 “When you get to take a lot of time off, it sort of builds that anticipation to when you can get back, and now we’re here and it’s an exciting time.”